-Affirmations are positive things that we say about ourselves to combat the effects of negative thoughts and self-sabotaging.
-This comes from Self-Affirmation Theory, which was coined by Claude Steele (1988).
-Self-AffirmationTheory proposes that as individuals we want to keep a positive self-image.
-So, when we experience a stressful situation which threatens our self-image, we try to protect our self-image by stating positive things about ourselves.
-For example, individuals who advocate for healthy eating but often eat unhealthy foods may experience cognitive dissonance, and will in turn try to counteract that dissonance by reminding themselves how much they work out.
+Affirmations are positive things we say about ourselves to combat the effects of negative thoughts and self-sabotaging.
+This comes from Self-Affirmation Theory, coined by Claude Steele (1988).
+Self-AffirmationTheory proposes that as individuals, we want to keep a positive self-image.
+So, when we experience a stressful situation that threatens our self-image, we try to protect our self-image by stating positive things about ourselves.
+For example, individuals who advocate for healthy eating but often eat unhealthy foods may experience cognitive dissonance and will, in turn, try to counteract that dissonance by reminding themselves how much they work out.

 How do affirmations affect my well-being?